Skip to Content

 5. Know the booze rules of the festival, so you know whether you need to bother sneaking alcohol in or not.

-6. Warm beer and cider is horrible, don’t bother with the chore of carrying it and just bring spirits instead, or bags of wine.
+6. Warm beer and cider is horrible.
+Don’t bother with the chore of carrying it and just bring spirits instead, or bags of wine.
+Here’s the best alcohol for festivals, if you’re thinking about packing some.
+And you might want to check out the best festival cool boxes too.

-7. Don’t expect your phone to work, and if you rally need to, buy a signal booster.
+7. Don’t expect your phone to work.
+If you really need to, you could buy a signal booster.

 9. Only ever take to a festival what you’re prepared to lose.